phoenixframework/phoenix/guides/telemetry.md

 :telemetry.execute([:phoenix, :endpoint, :stop], %{duration: duration}, %{conn: conn})
 ```

-## Telemetry.Metrics
+## Metrics

-> Metrics are aggregations of Telemetry events with a specific name,
+> Metrics are aggregations of Telemetry events with a
-providing a view of the system's behaviour over time. -- _`Telemetry.Metrics`_
+> specific name, providing a view of the system's behaviour
+> over time.
+>
+> &#x2015; `Telemetry.Metrics`

+The Telemetry.Metrics package provides a common interface
+for defining metrics.
+What this means is that the package
+does not perform any aggregation of the measurements itself,
+but instead relies on reporters to do so.

 Using `Telemetry.Metrics`, you can define a counter metric,
 which counts how many HTTP requests were completed: